BU Today

 The Brewery Complex, 284 Amory St.

-Getting there: The easiest way to get to JP is by taking the #39 bus from Copley Square to JP Center.
+Getting there: The easiest way to get to JP is to take the #39 bus from Copley Square to JP Center.
 The bus takes you down Huntington Avenue to South Huntington Avenue, which merges onto Centre Street.
 Or take the MBTA’s Orange Line to either the Jackson Square stop (for venues in Hyde Square) or the Green Street stop.
 The neighborhood is also within an easy bicycle ride; the Emerald Necklace bike path is one of Boston’s best.

 Click on the points in the map above for more information on the places listed in our guide to the Jamaica Plain area.